 An introduced population of these monkeys exists in Puerto Rico.

-They can be found in open grasslands, savannahs, woodlands, moist forest and flooded deltas.
+They can be found in open grasslands, savannas, woodlands, moist forest and flooded deltas.

 Mating season varies by region being either June to September or October to January.
 To find a partner a female will crouch in front of a male and exhale her cheek pouches.
 Outside of breeding this is also done.
 Both the male and the female may go on to mate with several other partners.